XmHongBIT/MRI-GNP/README.md

 ## Beijing Tiantan Hospital Test-Set Access

-A de-identified subset of the Beijing Tiantan Hospital test-set imaging data and corresponding labels may be made available to qualified researchers, subject to institutional review and approval and completion of any required data-use agreement.
+A de-identified subset of the Beijing Tiantan Hospital test-set imaging data and corresponding labels now can be made available to qualified researchers, subject to institutional review and approval and completion of any required data-use agreement.

 Access application: **[Link to be added]**